Resource Hub: Secondary prevention of cardiovascular disease (CVD)

 Continuing Professional Development (CPD)

-Time spent reviewing the secondary prevention of cardiovascular disease report and exploring improvement opportunities will contribute towards 12 (6 MO, 5RP and 1EA) CPD hours.
+Time spent reviewing the secondary prevention of cardiovascular disease report, conducting a mini-audit of 10 patients, and exploring improvement opportunities will contribute towards 12 (6 MO, 5RP and 1EA) CPD hours.

 Frequently Asked Questions (FAQs)